monsterkosh/passworizer/README.md

 # Passworizer ![Build Status](https://travis-ci.org/mrhooray/rpg.png?branch=master)

+Passworizer is simple but robust random password generator, it can generate different levels of passwords with millons combinations.

+Randomizes each character individually and then scrambles all to generate even a more random combination for you to use.
+It uses upper case letters, lower case letters, numbers and special characters.

 ## Installation
 $ npm install passworizer

 ### About Passworizer
-Passwords will always start with a Capital Letter for convenience.
+Passwords will always start with aa Upper Case Letter for convenience.

 If no parameters are passed, it will return a Level 1 Passoword (see below).